Improved local models and new Bell inequalities via Frank-Wolfe algorithms: Linear minimisation oracle

 \subsection{QUBO reformulation}

-The problem in \cref{eqn:miqp} is NP-hard and, to the best of our knowledge, the largest general instance (that is, not exploiting a very specific form of $M$ as in~\cite{Ver08}, for instance) solved in the literature is in~\cite{DBV17}, and involves a matrix $M$ of size $90\times90$, and uses a custom branch-and-bound algorithm.
-Here we argue that the recent developments to solve QUBO problems make the result therein obsolete, as the problem can be reformulated to exploit general solvers~\cite{RKS22}.
+The problem in \cref{eqn:miqp} is NP-hard and, to the best of our knowledge, \cite{DBV17} solves the largest generic instance, that is, such that no specific property of $M$ is exploited to speed up or bypass the computation.
+The instance therein involves a matrix $M$ of size $92\times92$ and uses a custom branch-and-bound algorithm.
+Here we argue that the recent developments in solving QUBO problems make the result therein obsolete~\cite{RKS22}.

 Specifically, we cast \cref{eqn:miqp} as a QUBO by replacing the variables $\va,\vb$ in \cref{eqn:miqp} with new binary variables $\vu,\vv\in\{0,1\}^m$.
 This yields the following formulation:

 The new variables $\vu,\vv$ satisfy $u_x = u_x^2$ for all $x\in[m]$ and $v_y = v_y^2$ for all $y\in[m]$; therefore, the problem in \cref{eqn:qubo} can be written as